30 Noteworthy Novels Set in Oxford

 To Say Nothing of the Dog by Connie Willis

-Along the way, he encounters quirky characters, a chaotic boat ride on the Thames, and a mystery involving cats, romance, and history.
-The mix of Victorian manners and futuristic chaos creates a lighthearted and engaging adventure.
+Along the way, he encounters quirky characters from Jerome K. Jerome’s Three Men in a Boat, a chaotic boat trip on the Thames, and a mystery that involves cats, séances, romance, and preventing paradoxes.

 27. 27